-This study, which is led by the Nyanza Reproductive Health Society, looks at the burden of hepatitis and STIs among MSM, who are participating in the Anza Mapema project.
+This study, which was led by the Nyanza Reproductive Health Society, looked at the burden of hepatitis and STIs among MSM, who are participating in the Anza Mapema project.

 In 2017 the study was extended to include a PrEP arm.
-Additional data is being collected to provide information on the acceptability of and adherence to PrEP, and PrEP initiation protocols.
+Additional data was collected to provide information on the acceptability of and adherence to PrEP, and PrEP initiation protocols.

 Presentations at University of Nairobi STI/HIV/SRH Collaborative Research Group, January 2018